Centre Pompidou

 A Unique Building

-The Centre Pompidou building is one of the most extravagant in Paris thanks to the tubes, lifts, air ducts, and brightly colored escalators found on the exterior of the construction.
+The Centre Pompidou building is one of the most extravagant in Paris, thanks to the tubes, lifts, air ducts, and brightly colored escalators found on the exterior of the construction.

 Schedule

-Daily: 11 am to 9 pm (except Tuesdays and the 1st of May).
+Daily: 11 am to 9 pm (except Tuesdays)

-Thursday until 11 pm (only the floor 6 exhibitions).
+Thursday until 11 pm (only the floor 6 exhibitions)

 Price

-Under 18s: free entry
+Under 18s: free admission.

-First Sunday of the month: free entry
+First Sunday of the month: free admission.

-Centre Pompidou Tickets 15 (US$ 16.40)
+Centre Pompidou Tickets € 15 (US$ 17.03)

 Transport

-Metro: Rambuteau line 11, Hôtel de Ville lines 1 and 11, Châtelet lines 1, 11, and 14.
+Metro: Rambuteau line 11, Hôtel de Ville lines 1 and 11, Châtelet lines 1, 4, 7, 11, and 14

-RER: Châtelet - Les Halles
+RER: Châtelet - Les Halles lines A, B, and D

-Bus: lines 29, 38, 47, and 75.
+Bus: lines 29, 38, 47, and 75

 Nearby places